arduino/docs-content/content/micropython/01.basics/02.board-installation/board-installation.md

 esptool.py --chip esp32s3 --port {port-name} erase_flash
 ```
 ​
-Then run this command to upload the new firwmare, replace `{firmare.bin}` with the name of your firmware binary file:
+Then run this command to upload the new firwmare, replace `{firwmare.bin}` with the name of your firmware binary file:
 ​
 ```
 esptool.py --chip esp32s3 --port /dev/cu.usbmodem101 write_flash -z 0 {firmware.bin}